 A real (race) car has clutch and pedals, or at least it used to have until recently, hence if you want the ultimate driving experience, you’ll have to look for the whole package, i.e. a racing wheel which includes the aforementioned accessories.
 Yes, a racing wheel with clutch and pedals, so you can drive like a pro, using heel and toe technique and everything.
 And, finally, there’s the compatibility issue.

 Generally speaking, Playstation and Xbox racing wheels are also PC compatible, so you don’t have to worry much about this issue.
 Just to play it on the safe side, before going on a shopping spree, make sure that your racing wheel works fine with, let’s say, your OS version, that if you’re using a PC.
 If the respective racing wheel is a 2018 model, while your gaming rig still uses Windows 7, you may encounter some performance issues, as in your racing wheel may not work as well as it should.
 So, check out any compatibility problems before you buy.
 Now, here are our best racing wheel picks, in no particular order.

-8 Best Racing Wheels You Can Buy in 2018
+8 Best Racing Wheels

 Thrustmaster T300 RS GT Racing Wheel

 The Thrustmaster T300 RS GT is a racing wheel optimized for Playstation 4, yet it also works on PS3 or PC.
 However, be advised that this wheel doesn’t work with Xbox.
 Basically, if you’re a Playstation 4 owner, you should seriously consider the Thrustmaster T300 RS GT, that if you want to improve your gaming rig with a high-quality piece of gear.